ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v42.md

 ### NFS storage limitation for VMware multizone instances
 {: #relnotes_v42-nfs-limitation}

-For the NFS storage that you order initially, the size must be at least 1,000 GB and the performance at least 2 IOPS/GB.
-This storage, which is used mainly for management, should not be deleted.
-If you require additional storage, you can add it post-deployment.
+The initial NFS storage that you order is used mainly for management.
+Its size must be at least 1,000 GB and the performance at least 2 IOPS/GB.
+Do not delete this storage.
+If you require extra storage, you can add it post-deployment.
 The size and performance of the NFS storage added post-deployment can have any of the available values.
 {:important}

+### Updates to NFS host orders
+{: #relnotes_v42-nfs-host-orders}

+For locations where appropriate 1U servers are available, when you order hosts for clusters that use NFS storage, 1U servers are ordered silently rather than 2U servers.
+Clusters that use vSAN storage will continue to order 2U servers.

 ## Updates for VMware Regulated Workloads
 {: #relnotes_v42-vrw}